ljnelson/jpa-maven-plugin/README.md

       </executions>
     </plugin>

-Run `mvn clean process-test-classes` if you just want to see the effects of the `jpa-maven-plugin`.
-Look in your `target/test-classes/META-INF` directory.
+Run `mvn clean process-classes` if you just want to see the effects of the `jpa-maven-plugin` or `mvn clean package` to use it in your build.
+Look in your `target/classes/META-INF` directory.
 You will see a `persistence.xml` file with all of your entity and mapped superclass and embeddables and id classes listed.
-Any Maven lifecycle phases that occur before `process-test-classes` will not be able to use the effects of the `jpa-maven-plugin`.
+Any Maven lifecycle phases that occur before `process-classes` will not be able to use the effects of the `jpa-maven-plugin`.

 ## More Information